mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 comfortably in several staterooms, but many end up in low-cost berths to get from system to the next.

 The normal crew consists of a captain, 2 pilots, navigator, 2 engineers, 1 gunner, purser, medic and 3 stewards.
 Normally 51 passengers are carried, with 24 in low berths.
-The subsidised liner is a Technology Level 12 design.
+The subsidized liner is a Technology Level 12 design.

-Subsidised Liner Tons Price (MCr)
+Subsidized Liner Tons Price (MCr)
 Hull^600 Hull 12
 Structure 12